Manakula Vinayagar Temple: Specialty

-The Manakula Vinayagar Temple, in Puducherry, is a grand and beautiful temple, dedicated to the Hindu lord Ganesha.
-Puducherry might be a place full of churches but Manakula Vinayagar Temple is highly coveted among Hindu devotees and tourists, traveling from all parts of the country.
-Being more than 500 years old, it has an illustrious history and is one of the oldest temples in the region.
+The Manakula Vinayagar Temple, in Puducherry, is a temple, dedicated to the Hindu god Ganesha.

-The temple derives its name from two Tamil words Manal meaning 'sand' and Kulam meaning 'pond near the sea'.
-The temple was known by the name Manal Kulathu Vinayagar earlier.
-A number of festivals and celebrations are conducted at the temple all throughout the year, yet Brahmothsavam, a 24-day long festival, is the most important one.

-While we have not heard of a night shrine for Vinayaka in any temple, there is one in the Manakula Vinayagar temple.
-He stays here with his consorts.
-The idol taken to this shrine, called Palliarai, will have the feet part alone.
-Vinayaka on the Well: The stage (peetam) set for the God is in a well which many may not know.
-This may be a well or even a tank.
-A six-inch radius pit runs on the left side of the peetam, the depth of which could not be measured and it is always full.

 Golden Chariot

 The golden chariot was made purely on the basis of collection of donations from the devotees.
 The total weight of the gold used in this chariot is 7.5 kg with the estimate of around Rs.35 lakhs.
-The height & breadth of the chariot is 10 ft & 6 ft.
+The height and breadth of the chariot is 10 ft & 6 ft.
 The chariot was fully made up in teakwood covered by copper plates duly engraved with beautiful art works and the plates duly attached with golden rakes.
 At first the running of the said Golden Chariot was held on 05-10-2003 in a grand manner.
 At present most of the devotees are very much interested to fulfill their prayer by pulling the Golden chariot inside the temple on payment of fixed fees.
 Once in year i.e. on Vijayadhasami day the said Golden Chariot run outside of the temple i.e. only in the maada veedhis.